soilwise-he/SoilWise-documentation/tech/docs/apis/metadata-apis.md

 ## OAI-PMH + Datacite

-With this endpoint we aim to enable the academia and open data community to interact with the SWR.
+With this endpoint, we aim to enable academia and the open data community to interact with the SWR.
 Records from SWR can be harvested from CKAN and Dataverse software using this interface.

 ## Sitemap.xml + schema.org